How Much Money Can You Make with a Mobile App

 But rather than completing those tasks to earn coins, you can purchase them with real money.

 It’s a great strategy to make money because it’s not costing you anything extra to provide these intangible coins.
 This is drastically different than shipping an actual product.
+There’s tons of money to be made with free apps.

 Just like a website, in-app advertising is a popular way of earning money.
+The Weather Channel app uses this monetization strategy.

 But in order to do this effectively, you’ve got to take time to research your users.
 To get the most money you’ll need to align your ads with products and services that they actually need.